Course Descriptions

 CULT 585: Emotions, Affections, Ethics

 This course aims to address the basic structure of emotions and how they are related to character and moral action.
 In the first part of the course we will briefly examine some theories of emotions; we will see that though the philosophical inquiry into the nature of emotions goes back as far as Plato and Aristotle, especially after 1950 there has been an increasing interest in it.
 In the second part we will mostly examine the relationship between emotions and morality.
-We will begin with Spinoza’s account of emotions as it appears in Ethics, and then move onto Nietzsche’s genealogical approach to resentment.
-Finally, we will look at some contemporary philosophers’ discussions of the relationship between emotions and morality.
+We will begin with Spinoza’s account of emotions as it appears in the Ethics, and then move onto Nietzsche’s genealogical approach to resentment.
+Finally, we will look at some contemporary thinkers’ discussions of the relationship between emotions and morality.